-Any MMC can be opened with a minimum $1k deposit, and there are no stated balance cap.
-While PenFed calls these Money Market Certificates, they are essentially CDs.
-All of the above terms, with the exception of the 6-, 15- and 18-months, are available as IRAs (Traditional, Roth, and CESA) but with APYs 5 bps lower.
+Any MMC can be opened with a minimum $1k deposit, and there are no stated balance caps.
+All of the above terms, with the exception of the 6-, 15- and 18-months, are available as IRAs (Traditional, Roth, and CESA) but with APYs 10 bps lower.

 PenFed’s Early Withdrawal Penalty (EWP) changed in 2016 and now reads as follows: